 For a material sample, smallness may appear in various forms, e.g., physical size, layer thickness of a multilayer system, or grain size in a polycrystalline metal.
 Materials also have interfaces, such as material/air interface, grain boundaries in a polycrystalline material, interface between layers in a composite material.
 Smaller the size, higher is the interface to volume ratio.
 At nano scale, interfaces are abundant, and they play important roles in defining macroscopic properties of materials such as mechanical strength, energy dissipation and conductivity.
-Interfaces interfere with the mechanisms of deformation and the interfaces at nano scale, and the new mechanisms that interfaces may generate (structure-property relation, a fancier way of saying).
+Interfaces interfere with the mechanisms of deformation and transport, and often generate new mechanisms.
 For example, when large grains of a crystalline metal are sheared, dislocations (crystal defect) can move through the crystal.
-This dynamics results in the plastic deformation of the metal.
-When the grain size is small, grain boundaries impede the dynamics of dislocation, and change the deformation characteristics and the strength of the metal.
-On the other hand, single crystal silicon (most used material in micro electronics and micro machines (MEMS)), on the other hand, is brittle at room temperature, but becomes ductile at high temperatures when dislocation avalanche appears – a phenomenon known as brittle to ductile transition (BDT).
+Dislocation dynamics results in the plastic deformation in the metal.
+When the grain size is small, grain boundaries impede the dislocations, and change the deformation characteristics and the strength of the metal.
+On the other hand, single crystal silicon (most used material in micro electronics and micro machines (MEMS)), is brittle at room temperature, but becomes ductile at high temperatures when dislocation avalanche appears – a phenomenon known as brittle to ductile transition (BDT).
 At small scale, BDT temperature may decrease due to the dislocation avalanche originating from the free surface of the single crystal sample with large surface to volume ratio, and high flaw tolerance of small samples.
 We address the questions: (1) How does the small size affect thermo-mechanical properties?
 What is the interaction between the macroscopic mechanisms of deformation and the interfaces at nano scale?